jubeenshah/privacyProject/README.md

 times, but not being distracted at the same time.
 The fact of sensors woven into your clothing helps you to focus on your tasks and also be updated with the latest notifications from your device.
-It was initially designed for cyclists as a part of Levi's commuter series, but it has been extended to more features to enhance the everyday experience.
+It was initially designed for cyclists as a part of Levi’s commuter series, but it has been extended to more features to enhance the everyday experience.

-![Levi's Trucker Jacket with Jacquard by Google[]{label="fig:jacketOne"}](jacket.png){#fig:jacketOne width="\\linewidth"}
+![Levi’s Trucker Jacket with Jacquard by
+Google<span label="fig:jacketOne"></span>](jacket.png)

-According to Levi's, they initiate with their iconic trucker jacket and then incorporate sensors provided by Jacquard into the left sleeve.
+According to Levi’s, they initiate with their iconic trucker jacket and then incorporate sensors provided by Jacquard into the left sleeve.
 Now that the sensors ware woven into your clothing itself, you can pair it with your device and perform basic tasks just by making gestures through